hbowie/notenik-KB/Privacy.md

 Body:

-We respect the privacy of our users.
-We do not collect any information about or from our users.
+Neither the Notenik app nor the Notenik website collect any information from or about users.
+Feel free to use Notenik without any privacy concerns.